prpatel/serverless-javascript-mini-workshop/README.md

 ![Cloud Function in browser](images/webactioninbrowser.png)

 ### 6. Create a HTML Web Cloud Function
+So far we've just been creating JSON return values.
+What if we want to return some HTML?

 * Check out the sample webHello.js in this project
 * Create a web-enabled Cloud Function using this command:
 ```